kartva/Librarian/docs/usage.md

 You can install Librarian on your own system from [here](https://github.com/DesmondWillowbrook/Librarian/tree/master/server) as a Docker or non-Docker setup.

->> Do we want to have separate installation for the offline and BI query version as the latter doesn't have all the dependencies?
+>> Do we want to have separate installation for the offline and BI query version as the latter doesn't have all the dependencies??

 Librarian CLI can be run in the following modes: